spiral/docs/components/validation.md

 > You can create aliases for checker methods.

-Besides ability to aggregate many validation methods under one roof, Checkers has little bit closer integration with Validator than usual validation functions.
-We can demonstrate such ability by accessing validator instance from inside of our checker method:
+Besides the ability to aggregate many validation methods under one roof, Checkers is more similar with integration with Validator than the usual validation functions.
+We can demonstrate such ability by accessing the validator instance from the inside of our checker method:

 ```php
 class MyChecker extends Checker